unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 0 (10 XP)

 **_Devil’s Sight_**.
-Magical darkness doesn’t impede the lemure’s darkvision.
+Tek darkness doesn’t impede the lemure’s darkvision.

 **_Hellish Rejuvenation_**.
-A lemure that dies in the Nine Hells comes back to life with all its hit points in 1d10 days unless it is killed by a good-aligned creature with a _bless_ spell cast on that creature or its remains are sprinkled with holy water.
+A lemure that dies in the Nine Hells comes back to life with all its hit points in 1d10 days unless it is killed by a good-aligned creature with a _bless_ tek skill cast on that creature or its remains are sprinkled with holy water.

 **Actions**